julianmonzon/creando-servidor-tcp/README.md

 cd creando-servidor-tcp

-3. Create a virtual environment (optional but recommended):

-python -m venv .venv

-4. Activate the virtual environment:

-- On Windows:
-  .venv\Scripts\activate
-- On macOS/Linux:
-  source .venv/bin/activate

-5. Run the TCP server:
+3. Run the TCP server:

-python servidor_tcp.py
+node servidor_tcp.js

 The server will listen for incoming connections on the specified port.
 You can connect to it using a TCP client.